 Are you not satisfied with the amount of profit you’re generating with your current marketing plan?
 Is there an area of your business that you wish to improve, such as human resources?
 For valuable advice, an independent consultant can be the solution.
 Or, maybe you’re a consult wishes to take on new clients.
 Not matter what side of the table you’re sitting at, it is important to cover all you bases and ensure you are legally protected.
 A great way to do this, is to implement a consultancy agreement to manage the relationship.

 What is a Consultancy Agreement?

 What Can a Consultant Help You With?

 A consultant helps to evaluate the strengths and weaknesses in your business and works with the goal of improving your processes and brand.
-They have specialised experience in a particular area for example human resources, value creation, customer relationships, marketing, risk minimisation, informational technology and business strategy.
+They have specialised experience in a particular area, for example, human resources, value creation, customer relationships, marketing, planning, risk minimisation, informational technology and business strategy.